Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Online Experiments

-However, there was a shift in the explanation goal metrics of persuasiveness and engagement.
-Previously preferred by users and more associated with the diversity of \ac{PEM}, these effects did not occur when ExpLOD's diversity matched that of \ac{PEM}.
-This was particularly evident in persuasiveness, where ExpLOD outperformed \ac{PEM} in Figure \ref{fig:onresults2} compared to Figure \ref{fig:onresults1}.
-In terms of engagement, although the effect was not as pronounced, the disparity between \ac{PEM} and ExpLOD was slightly reduced.
-This impact of diversity on engagement and persuasiveness is highlighted by the consistency in the transparency and trust results, which did not change from Figure \ref{fig:onresults1} and, therefore, are related to the popular attributes shown by ExpLOD. \looseness=-1
+There was a noticeable shift in the explanation goal metrics for persuasiveness and engagement.
+Previously, users preferred \ac{PEM}, and these goals were associated with its higher attribute diversity.
+However, this effect disappeared once ExpLOD’s diversity matched that of \ac{PEM}.
+This was most evident for persuasiveness, where ExpLOD v2 outperformed \ac{PEM} in Figure~\ref{fig:onresults2}, in contrast to the results in Figure~\ref{fig:onresults1}.
+For engagement, although the effect was less pronounced, the gap between \ac{PEM} and ExpLOD v2 was slightly reduced.
+The influence of perceived diversity on engagement and persuasiveness is further emphasized by the stability of the transparency and trust results, which remained unchanged between Figures~\ref{fig:onresults1} and \ref{fig:onresults2} and thus appear to be linked to the perceived popularity of ExpLOD’s attributes. \looseness=-1

-When analyzing the offline results, two conclusions emerged: the diversity of items and attributes was associated with user perception of explanation goals, and there is a trade-off between attribute popularity and diversity.
-Our online results verified that users perceive attribute diversity and popularity when interacting with explanations.
-In particular, transparency and trust are linked to explanations with popular attributes, as they were unaffected by the increase in attributes shown by ExpLOD v2.\looseness=-1

-In contrast, persuasiveness and engagement changed when ExpLOD v2 provided recommendations with more attributes, indicating that these goals are influenced by diversity.
-This behavior occurs because engagement is defined as how convincing an explanation is, and persuasiveness involves discovering new information about an item.
-To achieve these goals, it is necessary to present unfamiliar attributes and encourage the user to interact with an item based on new information. \looseness=-1

-Based on our online experiments, no observations or correlations regarding the effect of interacted items on user perception could be made.
-We leave this effect for future work. \looseness=-1